datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 ✅ **Step 8c: Use debugger features**

-Now, fix the entry spelling in debug mode by clicking on the down arrow of `todo`, double clicking on the `title` entry and entering `debugging`.
+Now, fix the entry spelling in debug mode by clicking on the left(>) arrow of `todo`, double clicking on the `title` entry and entering `debugging`.
 Finally, hit arrow button in the top small middle pane in the center which will allow the application to continue as shown below.

 ![gitpod](images/tutorials/debug6.png?raw=true)